pepstock-org/Charba/README.md

   * add `pointLabel` item to `ContextType` enumeration class.
   * add `middle` item to `BorderSkipped` enumeration class.
   * add `datasetIndex`, `startDataIndex` and `endDataIndex` properties to segment context for Segment callbacks.
+  * add `hide` and `show` methods to chart classes in order to hide and/or show specific data element.

 ### Developing